 Contributions are calculated using the following formula:

-Quality and methodology information on strengths, limitations, appropriate uses, and how the data were created is available in the Producer Price Index (PPI) quality and methodology information (QMI) report and the Services Producer Price Indices (SPPI) QMI report.
+Quality and methodology information (QMI) on strengths, limitations, appropriate uses, and how the data were created is available in our Producer Price Indices QMI report and our Services Producer Price Indices QMI report.

 Sterling effective exchange rate